The cart is empty

 What Does A Registered Dietician Eat?

-by Alexandra Rothwell MPH RD CSO CDN on August 26, 2015
+By Alexandra Rothwell MPH RD CSO CDN on April 11, 2018

-by Alexandra Rothwell MPH RD CSO CDN on August 26, 2015
+By Alexandra Rothwell MPH RD CSO CDN on April 11, 2018

 It’s a question that many of us wonder… “what does she eat?”.
 When she is a nutritionist, the question, and anticipated response, can be far more intriguing.
 I am that she, a person who spends most of her waking hours doling out advice about vegetables and warning against the dangers of those evil refined carbs.
 So what does my diet actually consist of?